Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 Try to plan your visit to Oprtalj around the town’s famous chestnut festival – known as a kestenijada!
 We spent a glorious day at the festival with the two kids.
 Between the huge kid’s park, music, beer, wine, food and of course chestnuts, there is plenty to keep you (and the kids) happy for many hours.

-Knin is known for its royal history and is home to the second largest fortress in Europe.
+Knin is known for its royal history and is home to the second-largest fortress in Europe.
 Here you can learn about its former inhabitants and royal legacies, while enjoying plentiful outdoor activities in the fresh Dalmatian hinterland.

 The Vučedol Dove is the most significant individual archaeological finding from Croatia.
-It was found in 1938 in Vučedol near Vukovar and made between 2800 and 2400.
+It was found in 1938 in Vučedol near Vukovar and made between 2,800 and 2,400.
 BC.
 It is a ceramic model of a bird on three legs, made of baked clay, 19.5 cm high.
 It is dark in color, decorated with white ornaments in the form of a bow, necklace, and wavy zigzag lines on the wings.
-Just a note though –the original Dove can be found at the Archaeological Museum in Zagreb.
+Just a note, though, the original Dove can be found at the Archaeological Museum in Zagreb.

 The confluence of these two rivers means natural beauty in abundance, and if you’re a wine lover, there are loads of wineries a short drive away.
+This all makes Vukomar one of the absolute best places to go in Croatia if you’re looking for Croatia destinations away from the coast and major cities.

 Papuk Nature Park